trek-view/basecamp/_posts/2020-04-10-google-earth-projects-quick-start-guide.md

 OK let's get down to business.

-[Like my last post](/blog/build-virtual-expeditions-for-your-class/), we'll create a tour of stunning Scotland.
+For todays post, I'll create a tour of stunning Scotland.

 On the left hand bar click the Project icon (map pin) and then click "create new tour".